 Once an active small dairy farm, the park is laced with over 2 miles of nature trails in typical southern New England habitats.
 The unique visitor center, also know as the Schumacher Pavilion, was constructed in 1977 from Connecticut stone and glass.

-Annual Maple Festival, March 1, all day and a pancake breakfast 8-10.
+Annual Earth Day Festival, Saturday April 26, 10-4.
 Visit us on Saturdays at noon for our popular free Creature Feature program with our resident animals or every Sunday for a Guided Hike at 1:00.